Observation of $\Omega(2012)^- \to \Xi(1530)\bar{K}$ and measurement of the effective couplings of $\Omega(2012)^-$ to $\Xi(1530)\bar{K}$ and $\Xi\bar{K}$: Systematic uncertainties

-Systematic uncertainties on the $\Omega(2012)^-$ mass and effective couplings come from the input resonance parameters and fit model.
-The uncertainties from the input resonance parameters are 0.1 MeV/$c^2$ for the $\Omega(2012)^-$ mass, 0.030 for $g_3$, and 0.001 for $g_2$.
-We change the fit ranges and background shapes using higher-order polynomials and take the differences of 0.5 MeV/$c^2$ on the $\Omega(2012)^-$ mass, 0.050 on $g_3$, and 0.002 on $g_2$ as uncertainties.
-The total absolute systematic uncertainties on the $\Omega(2012)$ mass, $g_3$, and $g_2$ are 0.5 MeV, 0.060, and 0.003, respectively.
+Systematic uncertainties on the $\Omega(2012)^-$ mass and effective couplings are summarized in Table~\ref{systematic2}.
+The uncertainties from the input resonance parameters are 0.1 MeV for the $m_{\Omega(2012)^-}$, 0.034 for $g_3$, and 0.001 for $g_2$.
+We change the fit ranges and change the background shapes to higher-order polynomials and take the differences of 0.5 MeV on the $m_{\Omega(2012)^-}$, 0.083 on $g_3$, and 0.002 on $g_2$ as systematic uncertainties.
+We allow the proportions of the three-body decays to break isospin symmetry by up to 10\% and take the differences of 0.1 MeV on the $m_{\Omega(2012)^-}$, 0.002 on $g_3$, and 0.001 on $g_2$ as systematic uncertainties.
+The statistical uncertainties on the efficiencies determined from simulation and the uncertainties from the branching fractions are negligible in determinations of the $\Omega(2012)^-$ mass and effective couplings.
+The total systematic uncertainties on the $m_{\Omega(2012)^-}$, $g_3$, and $g_2$ are 0.5 MeV, 0.090, and 0.003, respectively.